JeremyRand/namecoin.org/docs/faq/index.md

 The Namecoin software is used to register names and store associated values in the blockchain, a shared database distributed by p2p in a secure way.
 The software can then be used to query the database and retrieve data.

-Like bitcoin, the keys are located on your wallet.dat file, you must protect this file by going to > settings > encrypt wallet and making a backup thereafter.
+Like Bitcoin, the keys are located on your wallet.dat file, you must protect this file by going to > settings > encrypt wallet and making a backup thereafter.
 Close the program and copy your wallet.dat from users/appdata/roaming/namecoin to an usb drive for example.
 Currently it is recommended to backup every 100 transactions or name-operations.

 ### How much does it cost to register a domain (a.k.a. a name)?
 The cost includes a network fee and a transaction fee.
 As of 2014-8-01 the network fee is 0.01 NMC and the transaction fee is 0.005 NMC.
 There are plans to make this more dynamic.

 ### How do I obtain namecoins?
 Can i mine them?
-You can mine them alongside bitcoin or trade them, see [How to get Namecoins](https://wiki.namecoin.info/index.php?title=How_to_get_Namecoins).
+You can mine them alongside bitcoins or trade them, see [How to get Namecoins](https://wiki.namecoin.info/index.php?title=How_to_get_Namecoins).

 ### Who gets the network fee?
 The network fees are destroyed by the transaction.
 Nobody gets them.